-- Correct wafers with expected poor performance. - Prioritize manufacturing times for expected best-performing wafers allocating them to high-priority customers, With an average wafer manufacturing time of many months, theoretically the highest-yielding wafers could be finished earlier than otherwise expected. - Queue wafers based on expected performance and current demand.
+- Correct wafers with expected poor performance. - Queue wafers for key customers. - Queue wafers based on expected performance and current demand.

 Predicting final performance based on incomplete measurements is a difficult task.
-It implies accurate and highly predictive measurements.
+It implies having accurate and highly predictive measurements.
 The benefits can potentially be great in improving manufacturing efficiency and yield and the early detection of potentially weak outcomes.
-From a machine learning perspective, technical difficulties abound, from time-varying populations and the inherent instabilities of massively missing data.
-To address these difficulties, knowledge-based methods for missing values are developed, specialized sampling techniques are employed, and combined learning methods such as linear and boosted trees are invoked.
+From a machine learning perspective, technical difficulties abound: with time-varying populations to inherent instabilities of massively missing data, to only a few measurements being known before critical steps.
+To address these difficulties, knowledge-based methods for filling in missing values are developed, specialized sampling techniques are employed, combined learning methods such as linear with boosted trees are invoked, and customized schemes to adjust and optimize the predictions obtained from the learning methods are deployed.
 An overview of the applied methodology is shown in Figure 1.